 A basic dental cleaning procedure involves sedating and placing an endotracheal tube in the cat.
 Monitoring of all vital signs is done by our surgical technician.
 X-rays are taken to check root health of the teeth.
-Then the cleaning and scaling is done with our ultra sonic machine.
-This can take a while depending on how much tartar has built up on the cat’s teeth.
+Then the cleaning and scaling are done with our ultra-sonic machine.
+This can take a while depending on how much tartar has built upon the cat’s teeth.
 Once the tartar has been removed, the veterinarian will then remove any problematic teeth to ensure the cat is comfortable and doesn’t have problems down the road.

 What are signs of dental problems in cats?

 Signs your cat could be having dental problems are chewing at one side of the mouth, holding head tilted while chewing.
-Your cat may also seem interested in food, but not wanting to eat, especially the hard crunchy type or preference of wet soft food.
-You may see your cat chomping or keeping mouth open more then usual, these could all be signs of dental problems in your cat.
+Your cat may also seem interested in food, but not wanting to eat, especially the hard-crunchy type or preference of wet soft food.
+You may see your cat chomping or keeping their mouth open more than usual, these could all be signs of dental problems in your cat.

 Are some breeds more susceptible than others?